jadu101/CVE/project_worlds_simple_web_based_chat_app_index_sqli.md

 # SQL Injection vulnerability from Project Worlds Simple Web Based Chat Application 1.0 (/index.php)
+## CVE-2024-10432

+> A vulnerability was found in Project Worlds Simple Web-Based Chat Application 1.0 and classified as critical.
+Affected by this issue is some unknown functionality of the file /index.php.
+The manipulation of the argument username leads to sql injection.
+This vulnerability is handled as CVE-2024-10432.
+The attack may be launched remotely.
+Furthermore, there is an exploit available.

 **Affected Project**: Simple Web Based Chat Application 1.0